 I’ve got another recipe for y’all that sounds fancy, tastes fancy, but is SO simple and delicious!
-My Bacon-Wrapped Pork Medallions with Maple Dijon Pan Sauce is going to be that recipe you have in your repertoire that is perfect for company, impressing your in-laws, or scoring points with your man or woman.
+My Bacon-Wrapped Pork Medallions is going to be that recipe you have in your repertoire that is perfect for company, impressing your in-laws, or scoring points with your man or woman.
 It will even result in a peaceful family dinner with no whining from kids because they’ll love it too.
 Serve it with mashed potatoes and a vegetable for the perfect, satisfying dinner that will leave you feeling like the rock star home chef that YOU are!

 Preparing the Pork Tenderloin